-The highlight of the Pixel 7a could be a display with a 90Hz refresh rate, though we're not certainly if Google will want to reserve that capability for its regular Pixel flagship.
-We've explored more Pixel 7a rumors we're excited for here.
+Nevertheless, a highlight for the Pixel 7a could be a display with a 90Hz refresh rate, though we're not certain if Google will want to reserve that capability for its regular Pixel flagship.
+There's also a possibility of an improved 60MP main camera, Face Unlock and wireless charging.

 Google I/O 2023 outlook